RuthwikHM/Scilab/README.md

-#Scilab
-This repository houses all the files pertaining to the Linear Algebra course.
+This repository houses all the files pertaining to the Linear Algebra course(UE18MA251).